-Located in a 1732 historic mill, Whitehall Food Market is a sprawling 18,000 square foot market and private event space featuring a thoughtful lineup of local purveyors and notable producers.
+Located in a 1798 historic mill, Whitehall Food Market is a sprawling 18,000 square foot market and private event space featuring a thoughtful lineup of local merchants and makers.

 True Chesapeake Oyster Company is the first Maryland oyster farm to open a restaurant, featuring their oysters raw, roasted, and in signature dishes like Classic Rockefeller and Semolina Fried Oysters.
 Extending the restorative practices at the farm to the spirit of the new, expansive restaurant, the restaurant offers “restorative dining” — an experience highlighting the farm’s bounty and sincerely crafted to restore body and soul.
 To make reservations & learn more, visit www.truechesapeake.com.